Haxdavid/datacentric-ai/README.md

-# README.md - Time Series Classification Benchmarking and Data-Centric Optimization
+# Influence of Data Centric Optimization on Time Series Classification algorithms

 ## 📌 Project Overview
-This repository provides a benchmarking framework for Time Series Classification (TSC) algorithms while incorporating data-centric optimization techniques.
-The project systematically introduces label errors to evaluate the impact on classification performance.
+This repository provides a framework for for applying Time Series Classification (TSC) algorithms on a huge variety of published datasets.
+The project systematically introduces data-centric-approaches (DCA) such as label errors to evaluate the impact on classification performance and algorithm robustness.

 ## 🚀 Features
 - **Benchmarking multiple TSC algorithms**
 - **Data preprocessing and visualization**
 - **Implementation of data-centric optimization techniques**
-- **Performance evaluation with label error injection**
+- **Performance evaluation/algorithm robustness while applying DCA**

 ---